-In order to terminate a tenancy, the owner must give the tenant a 30-day written notice and the notice must contain the reason(s) for the termination.
+In order to terminate a tenancy, the owner must give the tenant a written notice and the notice must contain the reason(s) for the termination.
 The owner must complete a Forcible Detainer form and get an Eviction Notice from the District Court Clerk.
-Copies of the written notice, Forcible Detainer and Eviction Notice must be provided to the HCV office and the owner must report the court decision to the PHA after the court hearing.
-Eviction without following the above procedure will be considered a violation of the HAP Contract.
+Copies of the written notice, Forcible Detainer and Eviction Notice must be provided to the HCV office and the owner must report the court decision to the BGHD after the court hearing.
 Court ordered eviction will be grounds for termination, if the reason(s) for eviction would also violate any of the program rules or the owner's lease.
 Assistance will also be terminated when a family leaves the unit while an eviction process is taking place, but before a court decision is made, or leaves the unit in order to avoid court eviction.
 HAP will continue to be paid until the court ordered date to vacate or the tenant vacates the unit, whichever comes first.
+Owners not willing to renew the lease after one year must give the tenant at least 30 days notice to move.